 Credit: Otsego County Tourism

 You won’t be able to watch a baseball game during winter, but Cooperstown’s thriving craft beer scene, quaint downtown, and of course the Baseball Hall of Fame make it a worthwhile winter getaway.
-Stay at the Best Western Cooperstown and take advantage of its indoor pool before or after exploring in town or hiking scenic Glimmerglass Park.
+Stay at the Best Western Cooperstown and take advantage of its indoor pool and jacuzzi before or after exploring in town or hiking scenic Glimmerglass Park.

 1000 Islands Harbor Hotel, Clayton (Thousand Islands-Seaway)